PipatSamapuak/Challenge-1/README.md

 The URL of the deployed application.

 The URL of the GitHub repository, with a unique name and a README that describes the project.

+# License

+Please review the license in repo